apache/datafusion/docs/source/user-guide/sql/sql_status.md

 ## Schema Metadata / Information Schema Support

 DataFusion supports the showing metadata about the tables available.
-This information can be accessed using the views of the ISO SQL `information_schema` schema or the DataFusion specific `SHOW TABLES` and `SHOW COLUMNS` commands.
+This information can be accessed using the views of the ISO SQL `information_schema` schema or the DataFusion-specific `SHOW TABLES` and `SHOW COLUMNS` commands.

 More information can be found in the [Postgres docs](https://www.postgresql.org/docs/13/infoschema-schema.html)).